Poisoning in Children and older people

 - Always store chemicals in their original containers to avoid confusion.

 - Dispose of unwanted medicines and chemicals safely.

 - Avoid buying plants with poisonous leaves or berries or those that can irritate the skin.
 Many decorative plants are toxic.
-Plants can be checked through the Royal Horticultural Society or by asking your local florist or horticultural nursery.
+Check plants through the Royal Horticultural Society or by asking your local florist or horticultural nursery.

 - Fit carbon monoxide alarms and have appliances and alarms regularly checked.

-- Keep batteries out of reach of small children and ensure batteries in toys, gadgets and birthday cards are firmly secured.
+- Keep batteries out of reach of small children and ensure batteries in toys, gadgets and birthday cards are not likely to fall out.

 - Ensure grandparents and visitors are careful about leaving potentially hazardous substances within reach, particularly medication.

 Good to know:

 The Childhood Accident Prevention Trust and Royal Society for the Prevention of Accidents both work tirelessly to prevent accidents in children and their websites are full of really useful tips and advice.

 Possible symptoms of poisoning are: